paylogic/pip-accel/README.rst

 Control flow of pip-accel
 -------------------------

 The way ``pip-accel`` works is not very intuitive but it is very effective.
 Below is an overview of the control flow.
-Once you take a look at the code you'll notice that the steps below are all embedded in a loop that retries a couple of times.
+Once you take a look at the code you'll notice that the steps below are all embedded in a loop that retries several times.
 This is mostly because of step 2 (downloading the source distributions).

 1. Run ``pip install --no-index --no-install -r requirements.txt`` to unpack source distributions available in the local source index.
 This is the first step because ``pip-accel`` should accept ``requirements.txt`` files as input but it will manually install dependencies from cached binary distributions (without using ``pip`` or ``easy_install``):